agritsik/awesome-books/effective-java.md

 ### Item 4,5,6.
 Best Practice
 1. Enforce noninstantiability with a *Private Constructor*.
 Useful for Utility Classes.
 1. Avoid creating unnecessary classes.
 E.g. *Flyghtweitght Pattern*, immutable objects are reusable, prefer primitives to boxed primitives etc
-1. [ ] Eliminate obsolete object reference, but this is rather an exceptional case.
+1. Eliminate obsolete object reference, but this is rather an exceptional case. :thought_balloon: *confusing exmaple with arrays...*
 1. Avoid _Finalizers_.
 They are unpredictable.
 Finalizer thread is running at a lower priority.
 If needed, consider custom explicit termination method and try-finally construct.